WEF Events Conference Ombuds Frequently Asked Questions (FAQs)

 - Conflicts of interest

-- Problems about the hotel
+- Problems with the hotel

 - Safety concerns